Mexican film director challenges President on energy reforms

 MEXICO CITY Oscar-winning Mexican film director Alfonso Cuaron challenged President Enrique Pena Nieto to answer tough questions about reforms opening up the state-run energy industry to the private sector, in a letter published by national newspapers on Monday.

-The quick passage of the reforms through the national legislature drew sharp criticism and fuelled loud protests from Mexico's left, which views the state's appropriation of oil interests in 1938 as sacred.
+The quick passage of the reforms through the national legislature drew sharp criticism and fueled loud protests from Mexico's left, which views the state's appropriation of oil interests in 1938 as sacred.

 "The legislative and democratic process of these reforms was poor and lacked deep discussion," said Cuaron, who this year became the first Latin American to win an Oscar for best director with his space thriller "Gravity".